Project Background

 Final Brand Concept

-• Translate the fraction of thousand and millions of rupiah into typical abbreviations commonly found in banking app
+• Translate the fraction of thousand and millions of rupiah into typical abbreviations.

-• Increase color contrast to increase readability and accessibility – critical, given the common type of mobile phone that Indonesians have (low resolutions and small devices)
+• Increase color contrast to increase readability and accessibility – critical, given the common technical constraints that Indonesian' mobile devices usage presents.

-• Removal of advanced analytics and only maintain insights that are relevant to building healthy spending habits (e.g show highest spending category, overspending entries, etc)
+• Removal of advanced analytics and only maintain insights that are relevant to building healthy spending habits.

 Create a seamless onboarding journey and a reliable support system